 C-3PO’s Changed Appearance

-One of the first factors that could easily explain why Owen doesn’t recognize C-3PO is his appearance.
+One of the biggest reasons Owen doesn’t recognize C-3PO is simply his appearance.

-By the time of A New Hope, however, C-3PO sports his iconic gold covering, making him look considerably different from when Owen last saw him over 20 years earlier.
+Back in Attack of the Clones, C-3PO still had his original silver plating.
+But by A New Hope, he’s fully covered in gold, making him look completely different from when Owen last saw him over 20 years earlier.